 According to Mythology, King Mandhata worshipped Lord Shiva here.
-Pleased by his devotion, Lord Shiva gave him a darshan, conferred his eternal light, and remain here as Omkareshwar.
+Pleased by his devotion, Lord Shiva gave him a darshan, conferred his eternal light, and remain here as Omkareshwar in the Omkareshwar Temple, among the must include places in Omkareshwar tour packages.
 Subsequently, the mountain is named as Omkar-Mandhata.
 Another legend has it that Vindhya, the deity controlling the Vindhyachal mountain ranges was worshipping Lord Shiva to cleanse his soul of the sins committed by him.
 He created a sacred Lingam with sand and clay.
 Impressed by the worship, Lord Shiva appeared before him in two forms- Omkareshwar and Amareshwar.
 The third story from Hindu scriptures says that once upon a time there was a great war between gods and demons, in which demons won.
 This was a major setback for gods and hence gods prayed to Lord Shiva.
 Pleased with their prayer, Lord Shiva emerged in the form of Omkareshwar Jyotirlinga and defeated danavas or demons.

 The holy town of Omkareshwar consists of two ancient shrines- one is Omkareshwar and the other is Amareshwar or Mamleshwar.
 Dedicated to Lord Shiva, the Omkareshwar Temple is considered to be fourth among the 12 revered Jyotirlinga shrines of Shiva.
 The Mamleshwar or Amareshwar, whose name means 'Immortal lord' or 'lord of the Immortals or Devas' is also dedicated to Lord Shiva.
 Besides, Kedareshwar Temple, Siddhanath Temple, Gauri Somnath Temple, Kajal Rani Caves, and Rin Mukteshwar Temple are some of the prominent places to visit in Omkareshwar.